lealvjo/asset_behave_api/README.md

     LOCAL: Wheel pointing to local environment
     DEV: Wheel pointing to development environment
     QA: Wheel pointing to test environment

+    behave.ini and equivalent to classRunner() of java  :)

 #Installing external packages

     Text file, containing a list of items / packages to be installed during pip install.